Teacher Alternative Certification

 Teacher alternative certification programs are designed for people who do not possess teacher certification or formal training to enter the classroom.
 If you are considering a career in teaching but aren't certified, the following information will help you understand the process and research your options.

-Before you begin researching the variety of programs available around the state, or across the country, you should strongly consider what is most important to you in a program and for a future teaching career.
+Before you register for a program, you should strongly consider what is most important to you in a program and for a future teaching career.
 Consider what areas of study and grade levels you would like to teach - what do you feel passionate about sharing with others?
 Decide where you want to start your teaching career - in Texas or another state?
 If you decide to teach in another state, please keep in mind that each state has its own requirements and you should complete a certification program in that particular state.
 Visit the state board of education's website of the state you're interested in to explore approved certification programs.

 Once you have a good idea about what it is you want to teach, and where - you should next consider what you're looking for in a program.
 Are you interested in a UT, other university, nonprofit or privately run program?
 How much do you plan to spend on the program and how long do you have to dedicate to your certification?
 Here are a few questions to consider when reviewing the best program for you.